 “Converse!” suggested Samantha Hallas.
 “Not just for kids, but adults as well.
 They make slip-ons that don’t tie.
 I have several pairs, and although I don’t wear AFO’s anymore, friends have told me they fit comfortably with them.”

 “Converse slide over the AFO’s really well and are not bulky,” said Carrie Rosati Fick.

-Buy the Converse x Frozen 2 Chuck Taylor All Star Toddler High Top Shoes for $40 from Converse.
+Buy Converse Chuck Taylor All Star Toddler High Top Shoes for $40 from Amazon.

 2. New Balance